Heart Valve Problems

 Treatments we offer

 Gundersen heart specialists can provide medical management of your valve problem such as medications and lifestyle changes.
-When your condition can no longer be managed well, surgery may be your next best option, including:
+When your condition can no longer be managed well, heart surgery may be your next best option, including:

 Heart valve repair